-If you don’t want whole wheat you can make this with only bread flour or all purpose flour.
-I like to use red and yellow raisins for color.
-Be sure to reduce the heat in step 6 or the sugar will cause the crust to burn.
+This recipe works with only bread flour or all purpose flour.
+I use red and yellow raisins for color.
+Be sure to reduce the heat in step 6 or the sugar will cause the bottom crust to burn.
 Always aerate your flour before measuring.
 (For the overnight method, simply switch to COOL water and let the dough rest overnight on the counter top for 10 to 12 hours). - Jenny Jones

 - 1 1/2 cups whole wheat flour